 A member of the national parks system, Vicksburg was a pivotal part of the Civil War.
 Vickbsburg National Military Park offers walking trails and a museum featuring the USS Ciaro Gunboat.
 At three hours, it is a bit of a drive, but a great outing for history lovers.
 In the summer they often feature living history exhibits.

 This is a great day trip for younger kiddos.
 Lynn Meadows is a Children’s Museum located in a former school building in Gulfport, Mississippi.
 It’s a great chance to run around and explore and kids love it.
-Please check their website for restrictions linked to covid-19.
 You can also read our post about Lynn Meadows located here.

 Trips to Alabama

 The Exploreum located in Mobile, Alabama, features science-based, interactive exhibits designed to teach kids more about STEM.
 They have both permanent exhibits and visiting ones.
 It will take you about three hours to get to Mobile, but it’s a great place for a day trip.
 You can finish up your visit with lunch or dinner at one of their great locally owned restaurants.

 Ft.
 Conde is a reproduction of a colonial fort originally built by French explorers in 1723.
 The remains of this fort were found during the construction of the Wallace Tunnel in 1966.
 Admission to the fort also includes admission to the History Museum of Mobile.

 Explore this huge battleship permanently docked in Mobile, Alabama.
 In addition to the ship there are a variety of other World War II items to explore including the USS Drum, a World War II era submarine and some aircraft.
 There’s an adjacent park that is perfect for a picnic.